Unity-Technologies/com.unity.multiplayer.docs/transport/workflow-client-server-secure.md

 ### Creating a secure client

-The secure client is very similar to the secure server.
+The secure client is similar to the secure server.
 The only difference is in how the `NetworkSettings` object is configured.

 ```csharp
 void Start ()